mriddle/mriddle/README.md

 # Hello, friend, :wave:

-Thanks for poping by, I'm a Team Lead and Staff Engineer @Zendesk with strong roots in Ruby on Rails.
-If you want to know more about me, just ask!
+Thanks for poping by, I'm a Team Lead and Staff Engineer @zendesk.
+Previously @ferocia and @lonelyplanet. 🦘in 🇩🇰- I enjoy 💻🚴‍♂️📸🎮 and if you want to know more about me, just ask!
 But if you're after a TL;DR; this would be it:

 **I am**